Trey Murphy III

 Kenneth "Trey" Murphy III (born June 18, 2000) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played college basketball for the Rice Owls and the Virginia Cavaliers.
+With Virginia, he became the most recent (as of 2025) Men's NCAA basketball player to post a 50–40–90 season, with a 50–43–93 tally in the 2020–21 season.

-Early life and high school career
+Early life

-Murphy was born in Durham, North Carolina to his mother, Albeda, and father, Kenneth Murphy Jr..
-He played high school basketball at Cary Academy in Cary, North Carolina, where, as a senior, he averaged 24.7 points and 7.4 rebounds per game while shooting 49.4% from the floor.
+Murphy was born in Durham, North Carolina, to his mother, Albeda, and father, Kenneth Murphy Jr. He played high school basketball at Cary Academy in Cary, North Carolina, where, as a senior, he averaged 24.7 points and 7.4 rebounds per game while shooting 49.4% from the floor.
 He also shot 43.6% from beyond the three-point line and 85.8% from the free-throw stripe.
 On October 4, 2017, Murphy committed to playing college basketball for Rice.

 College career

 Rice

 As a freshman, Murphy played in all 32 of Rice's games.
 He came off the bench 31 times and got to start one game, the first being against Charlotte in March 2019.
 He averaged 8.4 points and 2.6 rebounds.
 He ranked fourth in Conference USA (C-USA) in three-point field goal percentage (42.1%) and 14th in 3-pointers made per game (2.0).
 He also set the school freshman record for three-point field goal percentage (42.1%).
 On January 26, 2019, Murphy scored a career-high of 24 points and five 3-pointers while going a career-best 6-of-6 from the free-throw line against UAB.
 As a sophomore, Murphy played in 29 of 32 games for Rice.
 He started in 23 of those games while coming off the bench in six.
 He led the Owls in scoring with 13.7 points and recorded 25 double-figure scoring games with two double-doubles.
 He also led the team with six 20-point games.